-vi.
-Others.
-Checks shall be conducted for obstructions such as partitions, racks, piled stocks or detectors located near air-conditioning/exhaust vents, in such a way as not to interfere with the effectiveness of the detectors' function.
+- i.
+Fire detectors that are installed and maintained by tenants at their respective premises should be subject to random tests by E&D and/or its engaged M&E maintenance contractor(s). - ii.
+Checks should be conducted for obstructions such as partitions, racks, piled stocks or detectors located near air-conditioning/exhaust vents, in such a way as not to interfere with the effectiveness of the detectors' function.